lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - or the penultimate tile size MUST be either the regular tile size or the regular tile size minus one L2 Word.

-A SCHC Fragment message carries one or more tiles, which may span multiple windows.
+A SCHC Fragment message carries one or several contiguous tiles, which may span multiple windows.
 A SCHC ACK reports on the reception of exactly one window of tiles.

 See {{Fig-TilesACKonError}} for an example.